 Forbes's brand offshoots and franchise partners also all carry the Forbes name, which can make targeting feel mucky at first.

-Looking on LinkedIn produces much better results for me.
-A contributing editor is an ideal target, but youâd also do well to identify assistant editors, associate editors, editors, senior editors, deputy editors, managing editors, executive editors, or an editor-at-large.
+Looking on LinkedIn produces much better results in my experience.
+Someone with the title âcontributing editorâ would be an ideal target, but youâd also do well to identify assistant editors, associate editors, editors, senior editors, deputy editors, managing editors, executive editors or an editor-at-large.
 These positions vary depending on internal leadership structure, but theyâll all be responsible for sourcing ideas and publishing writersâ articles.

-Donât pitch an editor-in-chief unless itâs a small brand; theyâre usually too busy with other leadership or P&L responsibilities.
+Donât pitch an editor-in-chief unless itâs a small brand.
+Theyâre usually too busy with other leadership or P&L responsibilities.

 Results when searching "Forbes editor" on LinkedIn.